 What Are the Main Pricing Differences?

 Photoroom and Ripli use fundamentally different pricing models.
 Photoroom's pricing page offers weekly, monthly, and yearly billing across three paid tiers: Pro, Max, and Ultra.
 Exact prices vary by region and billing channel (App Store vs web).
-There's a free tier with watermarked exports.
+The help article describes a free tier with limited exports and no commercial use.
 Subscriptions grant unlimited access to features within your tier, making costs predictable for high-volume users.

 The subscription model works well for users with consistent, straightforward needs like marketplace sellers processing dozens of product photos weekly.
 However, Photoroom's Trustpilot reviews frequently cite billing frustrations: users report difficulty canceling subscriptions, unexpected charges after trial periods, and features that move between free and paid tiers without clear communication.
 The unlimited access model also means users pay regardless of usage, which can be inefficient for brands with variable content needs.

-Ripli uses credit-based pricing where each credit generates one output.
-Starter ($49/mo) includes 50 credits, Pro ($110/mo) includes 120 credits, and Business ($220/mo) includes 300 credits.
-Credits work across all content types—product photos, creative images, UGC videos, and actor studio sessions—allowing flexible allocation based on monthly needs.
+Ripli uses credit-based pricing.
+Starter ($49/mo) includes 120 credits, Pro ($110/mo) includes 300 credits, and Business ($220/mo) includes 800 credits.
+Top-ups add 30 credits for $19, 75 credits for $45, or 150 credits for $85.
+Credits work across content types—product photos, creative images, UGC videos, and actor studio sessions—allowing flexible allocation based on monthly needs.
 Failed generations refund credits automatically, so users only pay for successful outputs.

 The credit model favors brands with variable needs or those requiring different content types monthly.
-A brand might use 30 credits on product photos, 15 on UGC videos, and 5 on actor studio content in one month, then shift allocation the next month based on campaign priorities.
+A brand might spend one month refreshing product photos, then shift the next month toward UGC video or actor/lifestyle content based on campaign priorities.
 Ripli's founding member programme locks pricing permanently, protecting against future increases as the platform scales.
 You pay for what works.
 That's it.

 How Do the Platforms Compare on Quality and Accuracy?